saarmichael/optimization-contest--ex5-/README.md

     unsigned char blue;
 } pixel;
 ```
-Let's recall that the Image data is a rwo-dimentional array of bytes, every three consecutive bytes rpresent one pixel.
+Let's recall that the Image data is a two-dimentional array of bytes, every three consecutive bytes rpresent one pixel.
 Therfore, the first operation is converting the array of bytes to an array of *pixel*s.
 The next step is iterating over the imgae and for each pixel, **applying a filter**, evntually changing the value of all pixels.
 By doing so, a new image is recived and it is a filtered version of the original image.
 **Applying a filter:** each pixel and its eight surrounding pixels form a nine-pixel-square.
 Based on the option given as a command line argument (1 or 2), the function makes several calculatios over the nine-pixel-square.